Studying psychology in the Netherlands can be taken at three different educational levels.

 Each form of education has its own approach to psychology and has different admission requirements and will result in different degrees.
 Thereby only a four year research-based university degree will give you entry to become a member of our association.
 If you wish to work as an independent psychologist, giving diagnosis and treatment to people, you need to undertake post-master’s training in order to get registered with the governmental BIG-register.

-Find out more about how to gain qualifications to register with the governmental register or one of the NIP-registrations.
+- Read more on gaining qualifications to register with the governmental register or one of the NIP-registrations.

 Higher professional education (HBO)